mcfwalker/qwkshot/docs/status-reports/README.md

    - Use the exact timestamp from the query in the filename
    - Never assume or manually enter the timestamp

+2. **README Maintenance**
+   - MUST update this README.md after creating a new status report
+   - Add the new report to the "Current Reports" section
+   - Place newest reports at the top of the list

 ## Template
 Each status report should include:
 1. **Summary** - Brief overview of progress